 Learn more about our nation's service academies

-Service Academy Nomination Process Begins April 1.
-Absolutely no applications will be processed before this date.
 If you are at least a junior in high school and would like to be considered for a nomination to a service academy, please complete and submit the online form below.
 Please be advised that the form below may only be submitted once, and information cannot be updated through the web form.
-Once completed, the generated PDF must be printed and must be submitted by mail with all required documents no later than October 28th.
-Please only send requested documents at this time.
+Once completed, the generated PDF must be printed and must be submitted by mail with all required documents no later than October 31st.
+Please only send the requested documents at this time.

 To be considered for admission to the Air Force Academy, U.S. Military Academy, Naval Academy, and the Merchant Marine Academy, an individual must have a nomination either through a Member of the House of Representatives or United States Senate or a military service connection.
 Applicants may and should seek a nomination from both their Senators and Member of Congress; however, receiving multiple nominations does not enhance or increase an applicants chances of admittance to a service academy.
 To avoid last minute misunderstandings and ensure your application is reviewed, please carefully study and follow the instructions below.
 Certain information is required for you to be considered as an applicant.

 IT IS YOUR RESPONSIBILITY to submit this information and keep it updated.
 Completed applications must be received at our office by October 31st to ensure adequate time to assess each candidate's qualifications.
 Applications received after that date cannot be considered.

 - Be at least 17 but not yet 23 years of age.

 - Be a citizen of the United States.